Longevity & Causes of Death

 A bottlenose dolphin's average life span is probably 20 years or less.
 Studies

-- SDRP studies have shown that some dolphins live into their 40s; a few females have even lived past 50.
+- Studies have shown that some dolphins live into their 40s & 50s; a few females have even lived past 60.
 This appears to be a maximum age, comparable to a human living to be about 100.
 Only 1% to 2% of dolphins reach that age.

-- Current scientific data show that bottlenose dolphins in Alliance of Marine Mammal Parks and Aquariums (AMMPA) member facilities, such as SeaWorld, live longer than their counterparts in the wild.
+- Current scientific data show that, on average, bottlenose dolphins in Alliance of Marine Mammal Parks and Aquariums (AMMPA) member facilities live longer than their counterparts in the wild.